-Coconut ice cream tastes wonderful as is; swirling raspberry jam into it makes it extra delightful.
-The best thing about this coconut ice cream is you can make it at home with just five ingredients and a stand mixer with an ice cream maker attachment.
+Coconut ice cream tastes wonderful as is but swirling raspberry jam into it makes it extra delightful.
+The best thing about this coconut ice cream?
+You can make it at home with just five ingredients and of course, a stand mixer with an ice cream maker attachment.

 This creamy custard-based recipe makes eight servings.
 But before you start churning, make sure your ice cream bowl has been frozen and that your coconut cream is chilled.
 After that, everything else is easy and quick to put together.
 The hardest part about this recipe is definitely the waiting!

 - KitchenAid stand mixer with a whisk attachment

 - KitchenAid ice cream bowl, drive assembly, and dasher

 - Digital scale

 - Measuring jug